kkapre/Deep-Learning-EEG/README.md

 Designed to be used in Google Colab with a GPU.
 Uses tensorflow-keras

-Uses labeled EEG data from http://www.bbci.de/competition/iv/ Data is 4s of 22 channel EEG recordings from 9 total subjects who are imagining 1 of 4 movements
+Uses labeled EEG data from http://www.bbci.de/competition/iv/ .Data is 4s of 22 channel EEG recordings from 9 total subjects who are imagining 1 of 4 movements

 Compared convolutional neural network (CNN), recurrent neural network (RNN), and hybrid convolutional recurrent networks (CRNNs).